-For students requiring alternative programming that cannot be provided in a school setting information regarding those programs are shared with parents/guardians by our Special Education Coordinators who are responsible for initiating referrals.
-Referrals may be considered for Education and Community Partnership Programs (Maryvale, Regional Children's Centre and New Beginnings) Provincial and Demonstration Schools, etc.
+For students requiring alternative programming that cannot be provided in a school setting, information regarding these programs are shared with parents/guardians by our Special Education Coordinators who are responsible for initiating referrals.
+Referrals may be considered for Education and Community Partnership Programs (Maryavle, Regional Children's Centre and New Beginnings) Provincial and Demonstration Schools, etc.